 - Academic coursework is coordinated with clinical rotations at Mayo Clinic to optimize the learning experience.

 - The BSHP is a full-time, clinical program.
 Students can expect to be in class, laboratory or clinical Monday-Friday, 8:00 am - 5:00 pm, with some evening and weekend clinical rotations.

-- All programs charge an additional program fee, and require students to take summer coursework between the junior and senior year.
+- All programs except Radiography charge an additional program fee, and require students to take summer coursework between the junior and senior year (Radiography also requires summer work between the sophomore and junior year).
 Students with questions about financial aid implications are encouraged to contact OneStop.

 - The BSHP uses a competitive admissions process.
-Select applicants will be invited to Rochester to interview at MSHS in March.
+Select applicants will be invited to Rochester to interview at MSHS in March; Radiography applicants may be invited to interview as early as January.
 Successful applicants will be notified of admissions by UMR and MSHS in April.
-Classes begin mid-August.
+Classes for most programs begin mid-August; Radiography begins in June.

 - U.S. Citizenship or Permanent Resident Status is required for admission.

 The BSHP Program focuses on development of technical skills, clinical research applications, health care management and clinical practicum experiences.
 The curriculum has a broad focus and includes rigorous science foundations and liberal education courses.
 Students are prepared to become certified health professionals where increased technical complexity and strong cognitive abilities are needed due to specialization and new technologies in health care.

 Students will receive a Bachelor of Science in Health Professions degree from the University of Minnesota Rochester and a certificate from Mayo Clinic School of Health Sciences in their respective track and be eligible to take the appropriate professional certification examinations.